 Understanding Group Roles in Collaborative Tasks

-One way we help students learn to manage group roles in through our Group Roles and Processes Unit.
+One way we help students learn to manage group roles is through our Group Roles and Processes Unit.
 Students work through different tasks to learn how groups work.
-It is available in our TpT Store.
+You can find the Group Roles and Processes Unit in our TpT Store and BN Shop.

 If you’re looking for more ways to help your students work in group situations, try reading How to Teach Students to Work in Groups.

 Introverts and Collaborative Tasks

 As an introvert, games and icebreakers that require me to be loud or extroverted are an immediate turn-off.
 That doesn’t mean I don’t enjoy collaborating or working with a team.